Plug and Play Active Learning for Object Detection: Introduction

 \section{Introduction}

 Object detectors typically need a huge amount of training data~\cite{lin2014microsoft,kuznetsova2020open} annotated with both object category labels and bounding box locations.
-Annotating data is expensive and tedious.
+This annotation is expensive and tedious.
 If we are required to do some annotation, it would make sense to annotate the images that will be of the greatest benefit when used for training.
 But how do we know which ones to choose?
 The goal of active learning is to tell us.
 Given a large unlabelled data pool, active learning (AL) aims to sample data that would maximally improve a model's performance if that data was annotated and used for training.
-There are two main streams of active learning methods: (1) Uncertainty-based active learning methods~\cite{settles2012active,lewis1994sequential,lewis1994heterogeneous,joshi2009multi,roth2006margin} select samples that maximise a measure of model uncertainty e.g.\ those with the least mutual information with the current set of labelled data; (2) Diversity-based active learning approaches~\cite{sener2017active,agarwal2020contextual,luo2013latent,mac2014hierarchical,guo2010active,elhamifar2013convex,yang2015multi,bilgic2009link,wang2016cost} instead select samples that are diverse and can represent of the whole distribution of unlabelled data; this can be achieved selecting the subset of samples for which the sample similarities are minimised.
+There are typically two main streams of active learning: (1) Uncertainty-based AL methods~\cite{settles2012active,lewis1994sequential,lewis1994heterogeneous,joshi2009multi,roth2006margin} select samples that maximise a measure of model uncertainty e.g.\ those with the least mutual information with the current set of labelled data; (2) Diversity-based AL approaches~\cite{sener2017active,agarwal2020contextual,luo2013latent,mac2014hierarchical,guo2010active,elhamifar2013convex,yang2015multi,bilgic2009link,wang2016cost} instead select samples that are representative of the whole distribution of unlabelled data; this can be achieved by minimising the similarities between the features~\cite{sener2017active} or posterior probabilities vectors~\cite{agarwal2020contextual} inside this subset.